Tier list: Impact

 Writing for Kotaku, Maddy Myers noted that characters that are considered low-tier have an advantage over higher-tiered characters, as players have less experience dealing with low-tier characters and often underestimate them.
 Myers stated that "the element of surprise can only get you so far, but it's still an undeniable asset.
 And one that the bottom third of every tier list enjoys."
 Already popular characters may also rise in tier lists because high-level players establish and iterate on their combos and techniques.
 Myers also noted that tier lists are less useful in team-based games, because character roles and team composition introduce a complex set of variables.

+Tier lists have been a popular phenomenon on the livestreaming platform Twitch since 2015–2016, and became popular on the YouTube platform videos in 2018–2019.

+In 2020, tier lists were first expanded to iceberg charts using iceberg illustrations as analogy.